DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 We just follow our normal mind, we may not sotre our password in plaintext, so we tend to find something which can hide the text information.
 The `media files`, such as `pictures`, `music` and  `vedios`, should come to our mind at first.
 Meanwhile, we can check whether there is any documents file which provide hint for the location of passwrod.
 After we checj all the document file, we tend to search the result folder which has collected all the media files.
 Unfortunately, It seems that Frank is clever than we think.

 The file structure in Windows has one prominent features that each users has their unique forlder in `C:\users`.
 For the image of Windos system, it keeps this feature and the path should be `vol2\users`.
 We head down to this repositority and check all the folders such as `Document` and `Music`.
-After the carefully searching, we can find our answer is under the folder `Personal Biz`.
+After the carefully searching, we can find our answer is under the directory named `Personal Biz`.

 ![05](/Pictures/Digital Forensics/Credit Card Fraud/05.png)